Service Mesh: Managing Microservice Communication

 A service mesh fixes this by moving network concerns into a dedicated infrastructure layer.
 Services stop handling these things directly.
 A sidecar proxy intercepts all traffic, handling retries, timeouts, mTLS, and metrics without your application noticing.

-A service mesh is a dedicated infrastructure layer that handles service-to-service communication.
-It provides consistent networking, security, and observability without touching your application code.
+A service mesh adds a dedicated infrastructure layer for service-to-service communication.
+It gives you consistent networking, security, and observability without modifying your application code.

 Data plane: Sidecar proxies intercept all network traffic between services.
 Every request passes through a proxy that can inspect, modify, or reject it.